 A 2023 Cadillac Escalade typically costs around $3,299 per year to insure, although prices vary widely for older models.
 For example, a 2021 Escalade costs $3,012 annually, whereas you’ll pay $2,784 annually for a 2018 model (on average).

-In this guide, we’ll explore the costs and offer tips on securing the best insurance rates for your Cadillac Escalade.
+This guide will break down the costs and provide helpful tips for getting the best insurance rates for your Cadillac Escalade.

 What is the cost to insure your Cadillac Escalade in 2025?